Omalonyx convexus

 Omalonyx convexus is a species of air-breathing land snail, a terrestrial pulmonate gastropod mollusc in the family Succineidae, the amber snails.
 This species of snail is found on emergent vegetation in lentic environments, and also submerged among macrophytes.

 Distribution

 The distribution of Omalonyx convexus includes Brazil.

 Description

 Omalonyx convexus can be up to 4 cm in total length.
 Tegument and mantle coloring varies between milky-white, orange and beige.
 The tegument and mantle have irregularly sized and distributed blackish spots, which, depending on their quantity, can sometimes give the animal a dark gray appearance.
 Beige was the most commonly observed coloring (Arruda & Thomé).
 Because of their translucence, milky-white individuals sometimes display the same coloring as the substrate.
-Because of its wide variability in color, Omalonyx convexus can be confused with other Omalonyx species: Omalonyx matheroni, Omalonyx pattersonae and Omalonyx unguis.
+Because of its wide variability in color, Omalonyx convexus can be confused with other Omalonyx species: Omalonyx matheronii, Omalonyx pattersonae and Omalonyx unguis.

 The shell is translucent with a slightly amber tint, and it can be covered by the mantle to various extents.
 The shell was not completely covered by the mantle in any of the specimens observed by Arruda and Thomé.